 There are also DSD64 and DSD128, which refer to DSD files with even higher sample rates.

-After all this talk, the only thing worth keeping in mind is that the sound of the DSD files is excellent.
+Long story short, the only thing worth keeping in mind is that the sound of the DSD files is excellent.

 How can we listen to DSD?

-These sound formats are so special that in order to play them properly you have to invest in an external DAC, a headphone amplifier capable of handling the files and a specialized digital player.
+These sound formats are so special that in order to play them properly you have to invest in an external DAC, a headphone amplifier capable of handling the files, and a specialized digital player.
 We are not kidding when we say they are special.

 There are also some downsides to these music formats: the most notable is that there are probably no DSD recordings to listen to all your favorite artists.